studersi/test-4/tutorial-4/README.md

 $> sudo cp ~/.getssl/christian-folini.ch/chain.crt /etc/ssl/certs/lets-encrypt-chain.crt
 ```

-It is important to get the certificates right (and to make sure ~/.getssl/christian-folini.ch/christian-folini.ch.key is not accessible either).
+It is important to get the permission right (and to make sure ~/.getssl/christian-folini.ch/christian-folini.ch.key is not accessible either).
 Only the key has to remain really secret from everybody outside of root.
 It is only being used during the start of the server.
 The certificate files are less delicate and in fact we will also hand them out to the clients when they perform their requests.

 ```bash
 $> sudo chmod 400 /etc/ssl/private/christian-folini.key